LottePitcher/opinionated-package-starter/.github/README.md

 ## Template details

-### What's wrong with the Umbraco Extension template for Umbraco 14+?
+### What's wrong with the core Umbraco Extension template?

 Nothing!
 You can learn more about it from [this section of the Umbraco 15 unboxing video]( https://www.youtube.com/watch?v=6NzPtZokjG4&t=2213s)